C-Otto/BitBook/documentation/commands.md

 It may happen that information for one transaction or even several transactions cannot be retrieved.
 In this case an error message is shown at the end of the list.

+In the background BitBook automatically fetches transaction and price details for the hashes listed in the output.

 ## Ownership Commands
 You can mark addresses as *owned* or *foreign*.
 The information is included in the output (`✓` for owned addresses, `✗` for foreign addresses).